 No matter your level of experience, whether you have a console or PC, or even what amount of space you have, you’ll be able to find something to suit you.
-And with a whole host of exclusive racing games on Xbox One, the market is pretty big when it comes to buying gear for this console.
+And with a whole host of exclusive racing games on the Xbox, the market is pretty big when it comes to buying gear for this console.

-So, what’s the best sim racing wheel for Xbox One?
-The best sim racing wheel for Xbox One is the Fanatec ClubSport V2.5 GT Forza Motorsport Racing Wheel.
+So, what’s the best sim racing wheel for the Xbox?
+The best sim racing wheel for the Xbox is the Fanatec ClubSport V2.5 GT Forza Motorsport Racing Wheel.
 It boasts amazing build quality, features a quick-release mechanism, and the included wheelbase delivers phenomenally realistic force feedback.

-Here are the seven best sim racing wheels compatible with and designed for the Xbox One:
+The 7 best sim racing wheels for the Xbox are are:

 - Fanatec ClubSport V2.5 GT Forza Motorsport Racing Wheel